-HVS, the world’s leading hospitality consulting and valuation firm, in collaboration with STR, is pleased to deliver the Hotel Valuation Index (HVI).
+HVS, the world’s leading hospitality consulting and valuation firm, is pleased to deliver the Hotel Valuation Index (HVI).
 The HVI offers critical information on 38 U.S. hotel markets and the nation, including:

 - Intelligence on market dynamics for primary, secondary, and tertiary hotel markets